rthallisey/packstack/docs/packstack.rst

 **CONFIG_HEAT_KS_PW**
     The password to use for the Heat to authenticate with Keystone.

-**CONFIG_HEAT_USING_TRUSTS**
-    Set to 'y' if you would like Packstack to install heat with trusts as deferred auth method.
-If not, the stored password method will be used.

 **CONFIG_HEAT_CLOUDWATCH_INSTALL**
     Set to 'y' if you would like Packstack to install Heat CloudWatch API.